 - We tested the effectiveness of controls over management's identification of changes in circumstances that could indicate the carrying amounts of real estate assets may not be recoverable, including controls over management's assessments of significant judgments. - We evaluated management's assumptions, including management's intended hold periods.
 We engaged in discussions with management, including the Chief Executive Officer and Chief Financial Officer to evaluate the assumptions utilized in determining the intended hold periods.
-We corroborated whether an asset is being actively marketed for sale with external tools utilized by our valuation specialists, including industry intelligence and marketing platforms. - We utilized professionals with specialized skills and knowledge to assist in evaluating the reasonableness of the assumptions used by management, including discount rates, future market rents, down-time leasing period and terminal capitalization rates for certain properties, for which impairment indicators have been identified. - We evaluated the reasonableness of management's projected estimated future cash flow analyses by comparing management's projections to historical results.
+We corroborated whether an asset is being actively marketed for sale with external tools utilized by our fair value specialists, including industry intelligence and marketing platforms. - With the assistance of our fair value specialists, we evaluated the reasonableness of the assumptions used by management, including discount rates, future market rents, down-time leasing period and terminal capitalization rates for certain properties, for which impairment indicators have been identified. - We evaluated the reasonableness of management's projected estimated future cash flow analyses by comparing management's projections to historical results.